-Waterloo's Sustainability Office, in collaboration with Organizational and Human Development, is excited to offer a Sustainability Certificate for employees of the University.
+Waterloo's Sustainability Office, in collaboration with Organizational and Human Development, is excited to offer a free Sustainability Certificate for employees of the University.
 The certificate builds upon the University's Environmental Sustainability Strategy's goal of embedding sustainability actions into campus culture.
 It recognizes that all employees will have a role to play in building a sustainable campus.

 - Have a basic understanding of key local and global sustainability issues, as well as efforts underway to address them

-- Become familiar the University’s sustainability objectives, contributions to global challenges, and connections to the Strategic Plan
+- Become familiar with the University’s sustainability objectives, contributions to global challenges, and connections to the Strategic Plan

 - Understand tools and resources to integrate sustainability into everyday actions on campus and at home

 - Identify the relevance of sustainability for their home department

 - Both departments and employees will obtain a Sustainability Certificate.